weronasta/Artists_portfolio/README.md

     * description
     * price
     * availability status (available, sold out)
-* option to add the artwork to the cart.
+* option to add the artwork to the cart

 ### Artists gallery
-* grid display of artists with avatars.
+* grid display of artists with avatars
-* option to open artist's profile.
+* option to open artist's profile

 ### Artist profile
 * detailed view of individual artist, including: